dpkoenig/GNBT120/Labs/Week_5/Lab_9.md

   scale_color_brewer(type="div") + scale_fill_brewer(type="div")
 ```
 ## How do these population assignments relate to the PCA plot?
-EXERCISE 6: First, use a join function to combine the PCA data (in object `PCs`) with the population assignments (in `fs_results`) and place the result in `geno.pca.pop` Then re plot the PCA data, but use the population assignment to color the points.
+**Exercise 6**: First, use a join function to combine the PCA data (in object `PCs`) with the population assignments (in `fs_results`) and place the result in `geno.pca.pop` Then re plot the PCA data, but use the population assignment to color the points.
 Make one plot for PC1 vs PC2 and a second for PC3 vs PC2.
 How do the populations assignments relate to the PCA plots?

 **Hint** convert the `assignedPop` variable to a character type before starting, with:
 ```